Beauty / Favourites

 Rouge Hermès lipstick

 If you're looking to make a change, one area to look at is your beauty routine.
-Beauty is an area rife with single-use products, too much packaging, chemicals and too much waste.
+Beauty is an area rife with single-use products, too much packaging, and too much waste.
 But there are so many ways to make you beauty routine more sustainable, without having to compromise.
 We've rounded up some easy changes you can make below.

 1. Use refillable products